emiliodicaprio/xhptdc8_babel/util/README.md

 2. Select the needed _Configuration_ and _Environment_ to build.
 3. Hit _Build util_, and check the .lib & .dll files in the corresponsing directory as per the table above.

-## Running the Test
+## Running the test
 Nothing special, just select the underlying test, and hit run

-## Test Cases Structure & Design
+## Test Cases structure & design
-As per `namespace apply_yaml`:
+Guidleines as per `namespace apply_yaml`:
-* A file (or more) is created for every util API.
+- A file (or more) is created for every util API.
-* Test Cases are divided into groups (Classes):
+- Test Cases are divided into groups (Classes):
-- Happy Scenario
+  - Happy Scenario.
-- Special Scenario:
+  - Special Scenario.
   - Functionality Scenario (e.g. tiger_block, channel, etc..).

 ![Test Cases Tree](https://github.com/cronologic-de/xhptdc8_babel/blob/main/util/docs/yaml_reader/TestCasesTree.JPG)